ardacetinkaya/altTrackSimulation/README.md

 ### Structure

-Mainly the solution contains two ASP.NET Core Web API projects, one ASP.NET Core Web app. and one Azure Fuction.
+Mainly the solution contains two **ASP.NET Core Web API** projects, one **ASP.NET Core Web(Razor Pages)** app. and one **Azure Fuction**.
 These can be thought  as some business components(services).
 They are not strictly connected to each other.
 They have their own data storage and operation logic in themselves.
-The main idea behind in this, make services as loose coupling and seperate data structures as possible as it can be, to have seperate scope of features/functions.
+The main idea behind in this, make services as **loose coupling** and **seperate data structures and storage** as possible as it can be, to have **seperate scope** of features/functions.

 To simulate vehicles' Azure Fuctions is used in this solution.
 Of course, it can be done with some other mock-ups like IoT solutions.(_Maybe in future, I will do with my Raspberry Pi(s) with more fun :smiley: :smiley:_) In real world, vehicles are not running all time and preserve their resources(gas, electricity, ..etc.)
-In that approach, serverless computing is a good demostration way for vehicles.
+In that approach, **serverless computing** is a good demostration way for vehicles.

 *_The scenario and the demostration might not be a perfect tech. solution but good way to dig more from keywords_